Uganda: Buganda crisis (1962–1966)

 At Independence, the Buganda question remained unresolved.
 Uganda was one of the few colonial territories that achieved independence without a dominant political party with a clear majority in parliament.
 In the pre-Independence elections, the UPC ran no candidates in Buganda and won 37 of the 61 directly elected seats (outside Buganda).
 The DP won 24 seats outside Buganda.
 The "special status" granted to Buganda meant that the 21 Buganda seats were elected by proportional representation reflecting the elections to the Buganda parliament – the Lukikko.
-KY won a resounding victory over DP, winning all 21 seats.
+KY won all 21 seats.

 The UPC reached a peak at the end of 1964 when the leader of the DP in parliament, Basil Kiiza Bataringaya, crossed the parliamentary floor with five other MPs, leaving DP with only nine seats.
 The DP MPs were not particularly happy that the hostility of their leader, Benedicto Kiwanuka, towards the Kabaka was hindering their chances of compromise with KY.
 The trickle of defections turned into a flood when 10 KY members crossed the floor when they realised the formal coalition with the UPC was no longer viable.
 Obote's charismatic speeches across the country were sweeping all before him, and the UPC was winning almost every local election held and increasing its control over all district councils and legislatures outside Buganda.
 The response from the Kabaka was mute – probably content in his ceremonial role and symbolism in his part of the country.
 However, there were also major divisions within his palace that made it difficult for him to act effectively against Obote.
-By the time Uganda had become independent, Buganda "was a divided house with contending social and political forces" There were however problems brewing inside the UPC.
+By the time Uganda had become independent, Buganda "was a divided house with contending social and political forces".

+There were problems brewing inside the UPC.
 As its ranks swelled, the ethnic, religious, regional, and personal interests began to shake the party.
 The party's apparent strength was eroded in a complex sequence of factional conflicts in its central and regional structures.
 And by 1966, the UPC was tearing itself apart.
 The conflicts were further intensified by the newcomers who had crossed the parliamentary floor from DP and KY.